-Evaluation questions based on Program outcomes Evaluation purpose Evaluation methods Frequency Ex-ante CBA 2011 To what extent and in what ways can/will/has the Phosphorus Use Efficiency Program increased profitability & sustainability of pasture production?
-Impact CBA Annual review reports 2011 2016 To what extent and in what ways has the Program built innovation capacity among key stakeholders (producer networks, advisors, fertiliser re-sellers and plant breeders) to embrace practice change to improve P use efficiency?
+Evaluation questions based on Program outcomes Evaluation purpose Evaluation methods Frequency To what extent and in what ways can/will/has the Phosphorus Use Efficiency Program increased profitability & sustainability of pasture production?
+Impact Ex-ante CBA CBA Annual review reports 2011 2016 To what extent and in what ways has the Program built innovation capacity among key stakeholders (producer networks, advisors, fertiliser re-sellers and plant breeders) to embrace practice change to improve P use efficiency?
 Impact Key stakeholder benchmark studies Analysis of key stakeholder event surveys + follow-up Aggregated annual report data 2011 2013 and 2016 2013 and 2016 To what extent and in what ways has the Program developed partnerships with advisors, fertiliser re-sellers, plant breeders, producers and other RDC's to capture additional funds?
 Efficiency Appropriateness Analysis of Program/collaborations and funding inputs 2016 To what extent and in what ways has each fund-contributing partner benefited from knowledge produced through the Program?
 Appropriateness Phone survey of partners 2016 To what extent has the Program produced knowledge and/tools that (can be, will be, has been) used by advisors, the fertiliser industry and governments to assist in promoting more appropriate and greater efficiency of phosphorus use?
-Appropriateness Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 To the control in the control in the property of the control in th Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 To what extent and in what ways has the Program demonstrated proof of concept for developing more P-efficient plants?
-Impact CBA 2016 To what extent have new technologies been identified, through the program, to reduce non-productive losses in P-fertiliser use?
+Appropriateness Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 To what extent and in what ways has the Program demonstrated proof of concept for Impact Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 developing more P-efficient plants? СВА 2016 To what extent have new technologies been identified, through the program, to reduce non-productive losses in P-fertiliser use?
 Impact Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 To what extent and in what ways has the Program provided knowledge to inform future global P-supply strategies?
 Appropriateness /impact Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016

-Evaluation questions based on Program outcomes Evaluation purpose Evaluation methods Frequency Survey of policy stakeholders - round table/ focus group 2016 CBA 2013-14 CBA 2013-14 What were the unanticipated outcomes from the Program? (positive or negative) Impact Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 Analysis of key stakeholder event surveys + follow-up 2013 and 2016 To what extent and in what ways has the Program effectively communicated the results Appropriateness Key stakeholder surveys 2016 of the Program to target audiences?
-Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 In what ways could the Program have invested for greater return?
+Evaluation questions based on Program outcomes Evaluation purpose Evaluation methods Frequency Survey of policy stakeholders - round table/ focus group 2016 CBA 2013-14 CBA 2013-14 What were the unanticipated outcomes from the Program? (positive or negative) Impact Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 Analysis of key stakeholder event surveys + follow-up 2013 and 2016 To what extent and in what ways has the Program effectively communicated the results Key stakeholder surveys 2016 of the Program to target audiences?
+Appropriateness Aggregated annual report data on new management methods/fertiliser products/patents 2013 and 2016 In what ways could the Program have invested for greater return?
 Efficiency CBA 2016 CBA 2016 To what extent has the Program attained the highest value out of available resources?
 Efficiency Summative end of program evaluation data 2016